lumoslabs/txgh/README.md

 ### With Docker

-Using Docker to run Txgh is pretty straightforward (keep in mind you'll need to have the Docker client set up wherever you want to run Txgh).
+Using Docker to run Txgh is pretty straightforward (keep in mind you'll need to have the Docker server set up wherever you want to run Txgh).

 First, pull the Txgh image: